sajjadGG/book-python/oop-paradigm/interface.rst

 What it is?
 ===========
-* Nie można tworzyć instancji
-* Wszystkie metody muszą być zaimplementowane przez potomków
-* Tylko deklaracje metod
-* Metody nie mogą mieć implementacji
+* Cannot instantiate
+* Inheriting class must implement all methods
+* Only method declaration

 When use it?